sonukuldeep/documentation/Solidity/scope.md

     external: can only be accessed from outside

-    internal: can be accessed from inside and if inherited using is keyword.
+    internal: can be accessed from inside and outside provided it is inherited using 'is' keyword.

 Example:
 ```c++